 Accessing Audio Input Settings in Windows 11

-Windows 11 provides streamlined access to input device management through the redesigned Settings app.
-Follow these steps to access your audio input settings:
+Windows 11 provides direct access to input device management through the redesigned Settings app.
+Follow these steps to reach your audio input settings.

-Step 1: Right-click the speaker icon in the system tray located at the bottom-right corner of your screen.
+Step 1: Right-click the speaker icon in the system tray then Click Sound settings

-Step 3: Scroll down to the Input section where you’ll find “Choose a device for speaking or recording” along with a list of all available microphones and input devices.
+Step 2: Scroll down to the Input section where you will find “Choose a device for speaking or recording” along with a list of all available microphones and input devices.

-Step 4: Click on your preferred input device to select it as your default.
-Windows 11 displays the device name along with its connection type, making it easy to identify which microphone you’re selecting.
+Step 3: Click on your preferred input device to select it as your default.
+Windows 11 displays the device name along with its connection type, making it easy to identify which microphone you are selecting.

-Below the device selection, you’ll see an input volume slider and a real-time test bar that moves when Windows detects sound.
-This immediate visual feedback helps you verify that your microphone is working correctly without needing to open additional applications.
-Speak into your microphone and watch the blue bar respond to confirm it’s receiving audio input.
+Below the device selection, you will see an input volume slider and a real-time test bar that moves when Windows detects sound.
+Speak into your microphone and watch the blue bar respond to confirm it is receiving audio input — no additional apps needed.

 Configuring Input Audio Device Properties and Advanced Settings

 Windows 11 offers detailed configuration options through the device properties page.
-To access these advanced settings:
+Follow these steps to access and adjust your advanced input settings.

-Step 1: In the Sound settings Input section, click on the arrow next to your selected input device to expand the device options.
+Step 1: In the Sound Settings Input section, click the arrow next to your selected input device to expand its options.

-Step 2: The device properties page displays several important controls and information including the input volume slider, format selection, and additional settings.
+Step 2: The device properties page displays key controls including the input volume slider, format selection, and additional settings.

 Step 3: Use the Input volume slider to adjust your microphone’s sensitivity level.
-This slider controls how loud your microphone input appears to Windows and applications.
+This slider controls how loud your microphone input appears to Windows and all connected applications.

-While Windows 11’s modern Settings interface handles most tasks, the classic Sound Control Panel provides additional advanced options.
-Access these settings through the following steps:
+While Windows 11’s modern Settings interface handles most tasks, the classic Sound Control Panel provides additional advanced options not available elsewhere.
+Follow these steps to access them.

-Step 1: Go to System > Sound in the Settings app, then scroll down and click “More sound settings” to open the classic Sound Control Panel.
+Step 1: Go to System > Sound in the Settings app, scroll to the bottom, and click “More sound settings” to open the classic Sound Control Panel.

 Step 2: In the Sound window, click the “Recording” tab to view all audio input devices.